guregu/trealla/README.md

 `make libtpl-spin` builds the [Spin](https://github.com/fermyon/spin)-flavored libtpl.

-`make SPINDIR=path/to/spin/source wit` to generate the WASM component code via wit-bindgen.
+`make SPINDIR=path/to/spin/source wit` to generate the Wasm component code via wit-bindgen.
 These files are included in the repository so you won't need to generate them unless adding support for a new one.
 Currently requires wit-bindgen v0.2.0.